alexdevero/alex-devero-blog/__drafts__/draft--weakmaps.md

 ## A quick introduction to WeakMap

 Both, [Maps] and WeakMaps are new data structures, or collections, introduced in [ES6].
 Another example of a collection is an [array].
 Similarly to an array, both Maps and WeakMaps allow you to store data.
-In case of these Maps and WeakMaps you store the in the form of key-value pairs.
+In case of these Maps and WeakMaps you store in the form of key-value pairs.

 If you want to access some value stored in a Map, all you have to do is to use the correct `key`.
 This also works for WeakMaps.
-When you want you want to access some value stored in a WeakMap, you also have to use correct `key`.
+When you want to access some value stored in a WeakMap, you also have to use correct `key`.
 Both, Maps and WeakMaps allow you to add new key-value pairs and remove existing.

 What if you are not sure if a Map or WeakMap contains specific key?
 There is a method you can use to quickly check if the key exists.
 So, this is where Maps and WeakMaps work in the same way.
 Along with these similarities, there are some important differences between these two you need to know.